attackgoat/screen-13/README.md

 - Debug names should maybe be a Cargo.toml "feature" for games that aren't attempting to support debuggability via graphics API capturing tools such as RenderDoc.
 The way it is right now lots of API calls require a string you must attribute with the debug-assertions if-config attribute.
 - Drawing lines, bitmaps, 3D models, lights (and shadows): I recently ripped out all this code in order to add a compilation stage after you submit rendering commands.
 This allows for proper z-order painting and batching to reduce GPU resource-switching.
 It is not complete yet and requires more work.
 Update: The design of this section is really coming along and likely to remain somewhat stable as it scrolls towards dev-complete.
 - Input: Keyboard has been started but the design is not very good.
 Mouse input is to-do.
 Game controllers and joysticks are planned.
+- Forward Renderer: not started yet

+## Optional features

+Screen-13 puts a lot of functionality behind optional features in order to optimize compile time for the most common use cases.
+The following features are available.

+_NOTE_: The deferred and forward renderers have separate code paths and you can choose either on a render-by-render basis.

+- **`debug-names`** — Extra name parameter added to most graphics API calls, integrates with your preferred graphics API debugger.
+- **`deferred-renderer`** *(enabled by default)* — Ability to draw models and lights in 3D using a deferred rendering context.
+- **`forward-renderer`** *(enabled by default)* — Similar to the deferred renderer, but using a forward technique.

 ## Content Baking Procedures